-\paragraph{Greedy Approach.} A natural greedy approach is to choose the optimal matching for the first stage riders $R_1$ without considering the uncertainty in second stage in any way.
-We show via a counterexample that this greedy approach could lead to a bad solution for TSRMB with a total cost that scales linearly with $m$ (cardinality of $R_1$) while $OPT$ is a constant, even when there is only one scenario.\\
+A natural greedy approach is to choose the optimal matching for the first-stage riders $R_1$ without considering the uncertainty in the second stage in any way.
+We show via a counterexample that this greedy approach could lead to a bad solution for TSRMB with a total cost that scales linearly with $m$ (cardinality of $R_1$) while $OPT$ is a constant, even when there is only one scenario.

-{\bf Counterexample.} Consider the line example depicted in Figure \ref{fig:greedy}, where we have $m$ first stage riders and $m+1$ drivers that alternate on a line with distances $1$ and $1-\epsilon$.
-There is only one second stage rider at the right endpoint of the line.
-A greedy matching would minimize the first stage cost by matching the first stage riders using the dashed edges, with an average weight of $1-\epsilon$.
-When the second stage scenario is revealed, the rider can only be matched with the farthest driver for a cost of $1+ (2-\epsilon)m$.
+{\bf Counterexample.} Consider the line example depicted in Figure \ref{fig:greedy}, where we have $m$ first-stage riders and $m+1$ drivers that alternate on a line with distances $1$ and $1-\epsilon$.
+There is only one second-stage rider at the right endpoint of the line.
+A greedy matching would minimize the first-stage cost by matching the first-stage riders using the dashed edges, with an average weight of $1-\epsilon$.
+When the second-stage scenario is revealed, the rider can only be matched with the farthest driver for a cost of $1+ (2-\epsilon)m$.
 Therefore the total cost of the greedy approach is $(2-\epsilon)(m+1)$, while the optimal cost is clearly equal to $2$.
 This example shows that the cost of the greedy algorithm for TSRMB could be far away from the optimal cost with an approximation ratio that scales with the dimension of the problem.
-The same observation generalizes to any number of scenarios by simply duplicating the second stage rider.
-Therefore any attempt to have a good approximation to the TSRMB needs to consider the second stage riders.
+The same observation generalizes to any number of scenarios by simply duplicating the second-stage rider.
+Therefore any attempt to have a good approximation to the TSRMB needs to consider the second-stage riders.
 In particular, we have the following lemma.

 \begin{lemma} The cost of the Greedy algorithm can be $\Omega(m)\cdot~OPT$. \end{lemma}